dolph/recipes/one-pot/roasted-chicken.md

 - 2 tablespoons lemon juice
 - 1/2 teaspoon kosher salt
+- Black pepper

 Pour the pan sauce over the chicken and serve immediately.

+Serve with:

+- White rice, cooked in chicken stock with bay leaves